CIS565-Fall-2021/Project3-CUDA-Path-Tracer/README.md

 in the mesh whereas a much smaller number can suffice.

 ## Performance Analysis
+(following recent bugfix, will update these timing shortly to include timings without material sort)
 ![cornell box runtimes](visuals/runtimes_cornell.png)

 The above chart is the performance measurements of the Cornell box with three spheres (a perfect diffuse, a perfect